jsydow/tracebook/README.md

 ### History

  Tracebook was mainly developed in a student project at the Freie Universität Berlin.
 Goal of the software project was to use mapsforge Android map to build an Android app that helps contributing to the OpenStreetMap project.
-For this you need to be able to record GPS traces, record single points of interests and annotate those with sufficient data, to remember what has been recorded.
-Annotations can be made using text, audio recordings and photos.
-At home the data can be imported into jOSM using a jOSM plugin.
- In jOSM the OpenStreetMap is then edited using the collected data.
- The results of this software project can be found in swp-dv-ws2010-osm-1.
+ The results of this software project can be found in swp-dv-ws2010-osm-1 (see links).

  After the project has finished I continued this project as part of my bachelor thesis.